 The installation of a battery needs to be done by a licensed electrician who is also an accredited battery installer.

-This is because the battery connects to your home’s electrical system so it needs to be done correctly and in compliance with the new Australian battery standards which ensure safe installation on a property.
+This is because the battery connects to your home’s electrical system so it needs to be done correctly and in compliance with Australian standards for batteries, electrical wiring, and inverter systems, which ensure safe installation on a property.

 5. Where can a solar battery be installed?